nichsedge/digital-garden/content/Figure/Nassim Nicholas Taleb.md

 ### 1. **Metrics as Random Variables**
    - **Metrics Aren't Deterministic**: Metrics like correlation aren't fixed values but random variables that can vary with each sample.
 This randomness means that what you observe might not represent the true relationship between variables.
-   - **Example with Correlation**: Consider two independent, uncorrelated variables \( X \) and \( Y \).
+   - **Example with Correlation**: Consider two independent, uncorrelated variables $X$ and $Y$.
 If you repeatedly sample these and calculate the Pearson correlation, you'll find it varies widely from sample to sample, even though the true correlation is zero.
 This variability can lead to false confidence in a relationship that doesn't actually exist.

 ### 2. **Gaming Metrics**
    - **Exploiting the Upper Bound**: Researchers might exploit the randomness of metrics by cherry-picking the highest correlation out of many tests.
 This is especially problematic when dealing with a large number of variables (high dimensionality), where the chance of finding a seemingly significant correlation purely by chance increases.
    - **Example with Spurious Correlations**: The lecture provides humorous but serious examples, like correlating the number of films Nicolas Cage appeared in with the number of people who drowned in pools.
 Such spurious correlations arise when researchers, knowingly or unknowingly, pick the highest correlations from a large set of data, mistaking noise for meaningful relationships.

 ### **Real-World Implications**
-   - **Dimensionality Problem**: As the number of variables \( P \) increases, the number of possible correlations grows quadratically (approximately \( P^2/2 \)).
-This explosion in possible correlations increases the likelihood of finding spurious relationships unless the sample size \( N \) is sufficiently large to mitigate this effect.
+   - **Dimensionality Problem**: As the number of variables $P$ increases, the number of possible correlations grows quadratically (approximately $P^2/2$).
+This explosion in possible correlations increases the likelihood of finding spurious relationships unless the sample size $N$ is sufficiently large to mitigate this effect.
    - **Misleading Research**: Fields like psychology or political science, which often rely on observational data, can produce misleading results when they fail to account for the randomness and spuriousness inherent in their metrics.
 The lecture suggests that many studies in these fields might be based on shaky statistical grounds, leading to "garbage" results.

 ### **Conclusion**